 - 1. Ensure that the home page for the District's website contains an active electronic link to the email address(es) for the School Board, and - 2.
-During the Board's regular meetings, report for the Board's consideration all questions or communications submitted through the active electronic link along with the status of the District's response in the Board meeting packet.
+Provide the Board, such as in the Board meeting packet, with all emails that are received and any feedback regarding them.

 If contacted individually, Board members will refer the person to the appropriate level of authority, except in unusual situations.
 Board members' questions or communications to staff or about programs will be channeled through the Superintendent's office.
 Board members will not take individual action that might compromise the Board or District.
-There is no expectation of privacy for any communication sent to the Board or its members, whether sent by letter, email, or other means
+There is no expectation of privacy for any communication sent to the Board or its members, whether sent by letter, email, or other means.